secretstartups/handbook/support/license-and-renewals/workflows/billing_contact_change_payments.html.md

 Plan downgrades should only be done at renewal.
 However, if the customer purchased the wrong plan as a new subscription, send the request to the AR team by selecting the `Accounts Receivable` macro and ask that the incorrect purchase be cancelled so that a new subscription can be purchased on the Premium plan.

-If a SaaS Ulimtate customer would like to renew for a Premium plan, advise them to purchase a Premium subscription and link their group to the new subscription.
-Ensure that they have set their Ulitmate subscription to expire/cancel on the end date.
+If a SaaS Ultimate customer would like to renew for a Premium plan, advise them to purchase a Premium subscription and link their group to the new subscription.
+Ensure that they have set their Ultimate subscription to expire/cancel on the end date.

 If a Self-managed Ultimate customer would like to renew for a Premium plan, refer them to Sales for assistance.